Swapnil2106/Scented_colors/Problem-Definition.md

 ## >Problem definition version(1.2)</sub>
-**"Design a small,portable accurate rugged and automatic sorting machine which can sort incense sticks boxes.
+**"Design a small,portable,safe  accurate rugged and automatic sorting machine which can sort incense sticks boxes.
 The machines which can cost upto Rs 4000, can weigh upto 3 kgs, with dimensions 1ft x 1ft x 1.5 ft.
 The boxes weighing upto 100gms are of two shapes, cylindrical and cuboidal respectively with dimensions 5cm dia and 20cm height, and 5x1.5x20 in cms weighing 100gms.
 The boxes shall be in red or green colour".
 The machine shall be made within 3 months."**

 ## >1.3 Identify functions